 1. Shoemaker Island Complex is located less than 1/2 mile to the south of Interstate 80 between 2 channels of the Platte River near the towns of Wood River and Alda, NE.

-2. Shoemaker Island complex contains 1 tract of land and is 3 miles long; There are 4 burn units (labeled A-D) and is approximately 465 acres and can be divided into smaller areas (Figure-6).
+2. Shoemaker Island complex is approximately 1,524 acres, contains 1 tract of land and is 3 miles long (Figure-7).